Sermons

 25 August 2019

 6570 days.
 That’s how many days the woman in our Gospel reading had been afflicted by her condition.
-For 6570 days this woman could not stand up straight but was stooped over.
-6570 days of suffering with no indication life would ever be different for her.
-Would it have made any difference to the woman… Read more
+For 6570 days this woman could not stand up straight but was… Read more

 Year C 9th Sunday after Pentecost – Faith in the unseen